seolaoh/hokulea/docs/README.md

             - ChannelReader
                 - ChannelProvider
                     - FrameQueue
-                        - L1Retrieval (Hokulea enables EigenDABlobProvider to become one of data availability provider)
+                        - L1Retrieval (Hokulea enables EigenDAPreimageProvider to become one of data availability provider)
                             - L1Traversal

 The driver of the derivation pipelines calls from the top, and one stage owns the immediate stage below.
 The L1Traversal stage iterates